Skip to main content Skip to main navigation Skip to search

 Agricultural innovation policy

-The project focuses on how Australia’s agrifood innovation system could be better positioned to address emerging sustainability and social inclusion challenges.
-It learns from international and national experience and a community of experts to develop a series of policy-ready papers to identify evidence-based options for strengthening Australia’s innovation policy.
+The project looked at how Australia’s agrifood innovation system could be better prepared to deal with new sustainability and social inclusion challenges.
+It used lessons from both Australia and overseas, along with expert advice, to identify practical, evidence-based ways to strengthen Australia’s innovation policy.

 Thanks for your feedback.